marcellobeltrami/LamaRizer/README.md

 #### CLI

 Command line arguments for this app.
-The output is always printed to console and can be easily piped into text files using the `>` command.
 The CLI is split into `search` and `docsearch`.
 See below for appropriate flags.

 - `-lm`, `--list_models`: Lists models installed on the system.
 Run `ollama pull <model_name>` to install more from [https://ollama.com](https://ollama.com/search).